-Alterations in mRNA (gene expression/transcription) levels (-, ++ or ++++), acetylation levels (Ac; -, ++ or ++++) of specific Lys residues of histone H3, and the chromatin structure (form; loose or tight) of the proximal 5'-upstream regions of Pax5, Aiolos, EBF1 and OBF1 genes in four HDAC2(-/-) mutant clones (cl.2-1, cl.2-2, cl.2-4 and cl.2-6) at the early (E) and later (L) stages of cultivation and in DT40 cells (W) are schematically presented.
-Chromatin conformation change complex (4C) machinery should generally contain a specific member of HATs plus HDACs and other factors.
-Transcription factor complex (TFC) machinery should generally contain RNA polymerase (RPase), specific transcription factors and others.
+Alterations in mRNA (gene expression) levels (-, ++ or ++++), acetylation levels (Ac; -, ++ or ++++) of particular Lys residues of histone H3 and chromatin structure (form; loose or tight) of proximal 5'-upstream regions of Pax5, Aiolos, EBF1 and OBF1 genes in HDAC2(-/-) mutant clones (cl.2-1, cl.2-2, cl.2-4 and cl.2-6) at the early (E) and late (L) stages of cultivation and DT40 cells (W) are schematically represented.
+Chromatin conformation change complex (4C) machinery should generally contain particular member of each of HATs plus HDACs and other factors.
+Transcription factor complex (TFC) machinery should generally contain RNA polymerase (RPase), particular transcription factors and others.

 Figure 6.
-Chromatin conformation change code (4C) theory: A model for gaining un-programmed and new cell functions by means of irreversible creation of chromatin structure plasticity with epigenetic modifications through various generations.
+Chromatin conformation change code (4C) theory: A model for gain of unprogramed and new cell function through irreversible creation of chromatin structure plasticity with epigenetic modifications via a lot of generations

-Irreversible creation of the chromatin structure plasticity with epigenetic modifications occurs within the proximal 5'-upstream region (notch of chromatin) but not within ORF region of corresponding specific transcription factor gene through various generations (cell divisions).
-The tight or loose form of the chromatin structure surrounding the proximal 5'-upstream region is based on hypo- or hyper-acetylation levels of specific Lys residues of histone H3, and causes low or high transcription (gene expression) levels.
+Irreversible creation of chromatin structure plasticity with epigenetic modifications occurs within proximal 5'-upstream region (notch of chromatin) but not within open reading frame of particular gene via a lot of generations.
+Tight or loose form of chromatin structure is based on hypo- or hyper-acetylation levels of particular Lys residues of histone H3, and causes low or high transcription (gene expression) levels.

 Figure 7.
-Irreversible creation of chromatin structure plasticity surrounding proximal 5'-upstream region with epigenetic modifications in descendent cells, and reversible regulations of ordinary gene expression and enzyme reaction in cells that initially accept proper signal.
+Irreversible creation of chromatin structure plasticity surrounding proximal 5'-upstream region with epigenetic modifications in descendent cells, and reversible regulations of ordinary gene expression and enzyme reaction in cells that initially accept proper signal

-Upper panel: Irreversible creation of the chromatin structure plasticity.
-Irreversible creation of the chromatin structure plasticity surrounding the proximal 5'-upstream region of corresponding specific gene with epigenetic modifications occurs in descendant cells but not in initial cell that accepts the environment change signal.
-Ac, Ac/2 and Ac/10 qualitatively indicate hyper-, considerable hyper- and somewhat hyper-acetylation levels of specific Lys residues (K) of core histones (e.g., histone H3), respectively.
-Middle and lower panels: Regulations of ordinary gene expression and enzyme reaction.
-Regulations of ordinary gene expression (on transcriptional regulatory elements) and enzyme reaction reversibly occur in the cell itself, which accepts the proper signal.
+Upper panel: Irreversible creation of chromatin structure plasticity surrounding proximal 5'-upstream region of particular gene with epigenetic modifications occurs in descendant cells but not in initial cell that accepts environment change signal.
+Ac, Ac/2 and Ac/10 indicate qualitatively hyper-, considerable hyper- and somewhat hyper-acetylation levels of particular Lys residues of core histones (e.g., histone H3), respectively.
+Middle and lower panels: Regulations of both gene expression (on transcriptional regulatory elements) and enzyme reaction occur reversibly in the cell itself, which accepts proper signal.
 Ac and P indicate acetylation, phosphorylation and/or other chemical modifications, respectively.

 Supplementary Figure S1.
-Ways to control gene expressions of IgM H- and L-chains through control of gene expressions of specific transcription factors in the presence or absence of HDAC2 in wild-type DT40 cells (W) or all and individual clones of HDAC2(-/-) DT40 mutants at early (E) and later (L) stages of cultivation.
+Manners for control of gene expressions of IgM H- and L-chains through control of gene expressions of particular transcription factors in the presence or absence of HDAC2 in wild-type DT40 cells (W) or all and individual clones of HDAC2(-/-) DT40 mutants at early (E) and late (L) stages of cultivation

-The figure is a set of Figures 8, 9 and 10 of Ref.
+The figure is a set of Figures 4-8, 4-9 and 4-10 of Ref.
 49.

 Supplementary Figure S2.
-Localization of IgM H-chain in wild-type DT40 cells and HDAC2(-/-) DT40 mutants.
+Localization of IgM H-chain in wild-type DT40 cells and HDAC2(-/-) DT40 mutants

 Upper panel: Immuno-electron microscopy using anti-chicken IgM H-chain antiserum was carried out on wild-type DT40 cells (left) and HDAC2(-/-) mutants at the early cultivation stage (center and right).
 Lower panel: Enlarged versions of DT40 and HDAC2(-/-) mutant cells indicated by arrows in the upper panel.
-Positive signals of IgM H-chains were observed both at the cell surface and cytoplasm of HDAC2(-/-) mutant cells but only at the cell surface of DT40 cells.
+Positive signals of IgM H-chains are observed both at cell surface and cytoplasm of HDAC2(-/-) mutant cells but only at cell surface of DT40 cells.

 Supplementary Figure S3.
-Localization of dense fraction due to accumulated IgM H-chain proteins in HDAC2(-/-) DT40 mutants.
+Localization of dense fraction due to accumulated IgM H-chain in HDAC2(-/-) DT40 mutants

 Electron microscopy was carried out on DT40 (upper panel; left and center) and HDAC2(-/-) mutant cells at the early cultivation stage (lower panel; left and center).
 Enlarged versions of DT40 and HDAC2(-/-) mutant cells indicated by arrows in the centers are shown in the right of upper and lower panels, respectively.
-Dense fractions due to accumulated IgM H-chains were observed only in HDAC2(-/-) mutant cells.
+Dense fractions due to accumulated IgM H-chains are observed only in HDAC2(-/-) mutant cells.